nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 1. Download the latest `.jar` from the [releases](../../../releases) tab.
 2. Copy the file to the folder you want to use as the home folder for Doist.
 Note that you would be able to edit Doist's storage location of its data later.
-3. Double-click the file to start the app.
+3. Almost there!
+Double-click the file to start the app.
 The GUI should appear in a few seconds.
 <br> <br>
  <img src="images/Ui.png" width="450"> <br>
  Figure 1: Doist Application Window <br>

-4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
+4. Voila, you are ready to be more productive!
+Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.

 ### Getting started with commands :